Connor14/SimpleSynth/README.md

 I would like to implement more synths for a wider range of sounds.
 Maybe even a SoundFont synth.

-I would like to improve on the efficiency of the rendering if I can.
+I would like to improve the efficiency of the synthesis where I can.

-I would like to implement "on-line" / realtime rendering a playback or a MIDI file.
+I would like to implement "on-line" / realtime synthesis a playback or a MIDI file.